Classical Noise Inversion for Error-Propagatable Circuits with Minimal Overhead under General Gate-Dependent Noise: Introduction

-In this study, we focus on the application of quantum state learning by integrating CNI with classical shadow estimation~\cite{Aaronson2020, Huang2020a} to establish a robust and broadly applicable framework.
+We demonstrate the efficacy of CNI by integrating it with classical shadow estimation~\cite{Aaronson2020, Huang2020a} to establish a broadly applicable framework for robust quantum state learning.
 As shown in Fig.~\ref{fig: intro}(c), by applying CNI to every random measurement, CNI is integrated with thrifty shadow estimation~\cite{Helsen2023,Zhou2023}, a method that improves resource efficiency through circuit reuse.
 The CNI-based robust shadow framework is universally applicable to shadow estimation with all kinds of unitary ensembles~\cite{Nguyen2022,Hu2022b,Zhang2024a,Wan2023}, circuit structures~\cite{Hu2023,qingyue2025,You2025} and shallow-circuit variants~\cite{Bertoni2024a,Schuster2025,Hu2025}.
 Meanwhile, the framework inherits the advantages of CNI: it achieves unbiased estimation even under the challenging gate-dependent noise while maintaining low variance.
 By comparison, as demonstrated by our numerical simulations, previous methods are either biased \cite{Chen2021} or introduce greater variance \cite{Jnane2024}.

 The remainder of this paper is organized as follows.
-In the Results section, we first introduce the theoretical framework of CNI, demonstrating its effectiveness without circuit-sampling cost and its resilience against gate-dependent noise.
-Subsequently, we rigorously validate the theoretical framework and prove the optimality of noise compression.
-Then, we develop the theory of CNI-based robust shadow estimation, demonstrating how its variance is related to the ideal shadow norm and the noise model.
-Finally, we provide numerical simulations illustrating the effectiveness of our methods and show various advantages over existing techniques.
-In the Method section, we provided practical implementations and an efficient subroutine for noise compression.
+In Sec.~\ref{sec: CNI}, we introduce the theoretical framework of CNI, demonstrating its effectiveness without circuit-sampling cost and its resilience against gate-dependent noise.
+Subsequently in Sec.~\ref{sec: partial CNI}, we derive the necessary and sufficient conditions for the validity of CNI, and put forward the partial CNI scheme refined to gate-dependent noise to address scenarios where the conditions fail to hold.
+We then propose noise compression in Sec.~\ref{sec: optimality} and prove that it attains the minimal-cost mitigation formula.
+Next in Sec.~\ref{sec: CNI-based shadow}, we develop the theory of CNI-based robust shadow estimation, demonstrating how its variance relates to the ideal shadow norm and the noise model.
+Finally in Sec.~\ref{sec: numerical }, we provide numerical simulations illustrating the effectiveness of our methods and show various advantages over existing techniques.
+In the Methods section, we provide an efficient subroutine for noise compression and provide details on the numerical simulation.